slowernews/wisdom-tldr/README.md

 ###On herd mentality

 Most people are other people.
 Their thoughts are someone else opinions.

-> *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

 > *'Common sense is the collection of prejudices acquired by age eighteen.'*